-This article introduces how the roles are separated based on gender in Japan today and what are the differences from what it was 70 years ago.
+This article introduces how the roles are separated based on gender in Japan today and what has changed in the last several decades.

 If we look at the role of men and women in the 1950s, it seems to be very different from what it is now.

-As you can see, women’s role has changed over the years.
-While the there doesn’t seem to be much of a difference in the role of men over the years.
+As you can see, women’s roles have changed over the years.
+Meanwhile, there doesn’t seem to be much of a difference in the role of men over the years.
 Unlike women, in Japan, they generally keep working without much of a break for childrearing.